podium-lib/podium-lib.github.io/docs/api/layout.md

 What it does:

--   Runs [@podium/context] parsers on the incoming request and sets an object with the context at `HttpIncoming.context` which can be passed on to the client when requesting content from podlets.
+-   Runs context parsers on the incoming request and sets an object with the context at `HttpIncoming.context` which can be passed on to the client when requesting content from podlets.
--   Mounts the [@podium/proxy] so each podlet can do transparent proxy requests if needed.
+-   Mounts the proxy so each podlet can do transparent proxy requests if needed.

 Returns a Promise.
 If the inbound request matches a proxy endpoint the returned Promise will resolve with `undefined`.
 If the inbound request does not match a